Last Updated April 19, 2021

-Since the rice cooker was made to remove the need for monitoring rice as it cooked, creators must have invented a function that, in some way, ‘alerts’ the appliance that the rice has been fully cooked, thus systematically instructing it to switch off its heat source and end the cooking process.
+Since the rice cooker was made to remove the need for monitoring rice as it cooked, creators invented a function that, in some way, ‘alerts’ the appliance that the rice has been fully cooked, thus systematically instructing it to switch off its heat source and end the cooking process.

 Technically, the ‘alert’ is triggered by when the inner pot’s temperature has arisen to boiling water point, 100° C, which is typically when water would have boiled away, leaving behind cooked rice.
 Though there are various ways for a rice cooker to pick up that the inner pot has reached that temperature, the original patent was that a contact magnet would be used to keep a switch, keeping the circuit to the heating element, closed.

 This is because when contact magnets get hot enough they temporarily lose their magnetic property.
 A permanent magnet, on the other hand, would lose its magnetic property entirely.
 Therefore, when water boils away, the only items that continue to be heated are the inner pot and cooked rice, which would cause the internal temperature to rise above 100° C. The contact magnet then loses its magnetic properties when it gets too hot, causing it to let go of the switch, disconnecting the circuit to the heating element, and putting it into warm mode.
 The contact magnet later regains its magnetic property from a permanent magnet also installed in the appliance.